scikit-hep/decaylanguage/README.md

 ### Universal representation of decay chains

-A series of classes have been designed to provide a universal representation of decay chains of any complexity:
+A series of classes and methods have been designed to provide universal representations of particle decay chains of any complexity, and to provide the ability to convert between these representations.
+Specifically, class- and dictionary-based representations have been implemented.

+An example of a class-based representation of a decay chain is the following:

 ```python
 >>> from decaylanguage import DaughtersDict, DecayMode, DecayChain